Kernel-based diffusion approximated Markov decision processes for autonomous navigation and control on unstructured terrains: Autonomy System Design

 \subsection{Perception}

 The perception module is responsible for processing sensor observation and providing information for planning.
-It generates the robot state (pose) and a map of the environment in the field of view.
-The pose information can be estimated by any existing localization methods (e.g., ~\cite{bresson2017simultaneous}).
-The type of the map is important as it represents the information about what factors in the environment the robot needs to consider during planning.
-Because navigating on uneven terrains requires both the occupancy information for identifying feasible regions and the elevation information for reasoning about the physical interaction between the robot and the terrain surface~\cite{fankhauser2018probabilistic}, we use a cost map computed from an occupancy map and an elevation map, or a combination of both to represent the environment.
+We use LiDAR to acquire geometric information about the environment.
+Based on the point cloud, it generates the robot state (pose) and a map of the environment in the field of view.
+The pose information can be estimated by any existing LiDAR localization methods (e.g., ~\citet{bresson2017simultaneous}).
+For the map representation, we utilize the cost map to provide occupancy information for identifying obstacle-free regions for navigation.
+However, there exist scenarios in uneven terrains where it might inaccurately model the {\em navigability} of certain regions.
+For instance, areas with considerable elevation might be misrepresented as occupied, despite the possible traversability due to a non-steep gradient of the surface.
+Thus, we use a $2.5D$ elevation map~\citep{fankhauser2018probabilistic} to provide a finer depiction of the terrain shape.
+Combined with the variance design based on the slope information described in the previous section, the robot can reason about navigability beyond mere occupancy.